 Use this preview to visually double-check edits while you work.
 To zoom in or out, use the mouse wheel.
 Single-left-click to switch between two key zoom levels: 1:1 and Zoom to Fit.
 Alternatively, use the slider above the picture display, or use the items in the View menu.
 To turn on blowout highlighting, click the button for this in the histogram window at the top right.
 For RAW images, normally a low-quality preview is quickly shown as you shift the editing sliders, and then the full-quality preview is shown a little later.
-Use Full Quality Preview in the View menu to force full quality for the preview even during editing.

 The Side Panel

-Use the controls in the right side of the window to check and change the development settings for the current picture.
+Use the controls in this panel on the right side of the window to check and change the development settings for the current picture.
 The controls here are divided into groups.
 When any setting in a group is changed, a checkmark and an arrow button appears in the group’s header.
 Use the checkmark to deactivate that whole group.
 Click the arrow button to return the settings in the group to their defaults.

 The contents of the Side Panel can vary depending a given picture is in RAW format or in another bitmap format.
 For non-RAW formats, some groups are absent and some controls are inactive.
 If a RAW image has been edited in an older version of Zoner Photo Studio, then the controls here change in order to reflect that older version and to ensure that the picture is developed correctly.

-Edits made to a picture can be saved as “Presets.”
+Adjustments made to a picture can be saved as “Presets.”
 Click the Save button here to show a window for naming your new preset, and then a second window for setting which settings groups will be stored.
 Turn on Changed Items Only to save only those settings that have been changed from their defaults.
 In this case, when the preset is later applied, only the saved settings will be affected; the others will remain unchanged.